Rami Ollaik: Lebanon Ahead

-Lebanon Ahead's focus is the Lebanese educated and vibrant youth who are capable of restructuring the civic society.
+Lebanon Ahead's focus is the Lebanese educated youth who are capable of restructuring the civic society.

 Beekeeping

 Since his early childhood, Rami Ollaik was introduced to beekeeping through his father.
 He joined the American University in Beirut (AUB) to study agriculture, the field closest to beekeeping at the time.
 His first scientific approach to the bee world was his MS thesis dealing with economic and marketing modeling of apiculture in Lebanon.
 Afterwards in 1998, he started conducting applied research on local honeybees, as well as imported strains, in order to assess their productivity and adaptivity to local production conditions and thus arrive at a superior stock.
 While pursuing his doctorate studies at the University of Florida, Ollaik expanded his expertise and exposure to the international practices related to bees and beekeeping.
 Rami's passion for bees led him to carry on his father's work of developing the beekeeping industry all over Lebanon through teaching, research and extension services at AUB.
 Ollaik was the first to introduce beekeeping into the curriculum of AUB's Faculty of Agriculture & Food Sciences, designed Lebanon's first beekeepers calendar, improved local beekeeping cultural practices along modern scientific lines, focused on integrated pest management systems and added scientific guidelines to honey production and marketing.
 He organized at AUB the first and second national scientific conferences for the improvement and modernization of beekeeping practices.

 He also worked on the development of beekeeping practices in the Arab region and participated in many international conferences.
-His publications about beekeeping, including the book "Your guide to beekeeping" - Arabic, were considered the first scientific releases about apiculture in Lebanon.
+His publications about beekeeping, including the book "Your guide to beekeeping" in Arabic, were considered the first scientific releases about apiculture in Lebanon.